lethalbit/Panko/CONTRIBUTING.md

 # Contribution Guidelines

-> [!IMPORTANT]
-> Contributions that were generated in whole or in-part from any
-> language model or AI, such as GitHub Copilot, ChatGPT, BARD, or any other such tool
-> are explicitly forbidden and will result in your permanent ban from contributing
-> to this project.

 ## Contributing

 Contributions to Panko are released under the [BSD-3-Clause] license, the full text of which can be found in the [`LICENSE`] file.